nmi246/Health/gi_recovery.md

 - Deep breaths throughout day.

 ### References and relevant reading material:
+- Books:
 	- history of our favourite foods
+	- Mark hyman what the heck should I eat
+	-